Reloaded-Project/Reloaded-III/docs/Loader/Backends/CoreCLR.md

 - Download copy of [.NET SDK][dotnet-sdk-download], and include it in our mod.
 - Pass folder path of the extracted SDK via `get_hostfxr_parameters.dotnet_root` to `get_hostfxr_path`.
 [Documented Here.][native-hosting-locate-hostfxr]

-!!! note

-    These APIs are only supported in Core 3.X and above.
+!!! note "Note: These APIs are only supported in Core 3.X and above."

 ## Assembly Load Contexts